Gut Health

 Your digestive system contains trillions of bacteria, and most of them live in your large intestine.
 The small intestine also contains bacteria, but around 10,000 times less than the large intestines.

-Sometimes, bacteria from the large intestines make their way into the small intestines.
-They settle there, and start to multiply.
-That causes SIBO – small intestinal bacterial overgrowth – more bacteria than your small intestine can handle.
+Sometimes, bacteria from the large intestines make their way into the small intestines, settle there, and start to multiply.
+That causes SIBO, small intestinal bacterial overgrowth, which is when there's more bacteria than your small intestines can handle.[2]

-SIBO can cause very uncomfortable digestive symptoms… and it doesn’t stop there.
+SIBO can cause very uncomfortable digestive upset… and it doesn’t stop there.
 Over time, the harmful bacteria in your small intestine can start to attack it, causing damage to its inner lining.

 SIBO can also affect the way your small intestine processes food, leading to severe nutrient deficiencies.
 That’s one way SIBO can start to negatively impact your entire body.[3]